OSM-Notes/OSM-Notes-Ingestion/data/BOUNDARIES_BACKUP.md

 **What it does:**
 - Connects to the database and verifies countries table exists
-- Filters out maritime boundaries (identified by patterns like "(EEZ)")
+- Filters out maritime boundaries using comprehensive patterns (see Maritime Patterns below)
 - Exports all country boundaries to GeoJSON format
 - Validates the GeoJSON structure if `jq` is available
 - Creates/updates `data/countries.geojson`